karttur/speclib-db/_posts/2024/2024-01-08-speclib_sensors-db.markdown

 - [AMS OSRAM AS7343 (14 bands filter sensor)](https://ams.com/AS7343)
 - [AMS OSRAM AS7421 (64-bands filter sensor)](https://ams.com/as7421)

-To accommodate the flexibility of allowing definition of all of the above, the sensors schema is divided into 8 separate table.
-Three of the tables are supporting lists:
+To accommodate the flexibility of allowing definition of all of the above, the **sensors** schema is divided into 7 separate table.
+Two of the tables are supporting lists:

-- public.technology (list of technologies used for separating the light signal),
+- public.technology (list of technologies used for separating the light signal in the spectral sensors), and
-- support.spectrum (list of abbreviation/codes used for defining overall wavelength ranges), and
 - public.sensorinfourl (extended information and url links for each sensor model).

+The table _support.spectrum_ belongs to the **support** schema and is a list of abbreviation/codes used for defining overall wavelength ranges.

 The remaining 5 tables include:

-- public.sensormodels (containing each sensor model used in the xspectrolum<b>+</b>)
+- public.sensormodel (containing each sensor model used in the xspectrolum<b>+</b>)
-- public.sensors (itemises each individual copy of the _sensormodels_ as mounted in actual spectrometers),
+- public.sensors (itemises each individual copy of the _sensormodel_ as mounted in actual spectrometers),
 - public.gratingsensors (individual characteristics of each mounted grating sensor),
 - public.hamamatuscalibration (calibration parameters for the Hamamatsu 5-degree polynomial used for calibration of each individual Hamamatsu grating and MEMS-FPI sensor)
-- public.filtersensors (individual band wavelegnth [wl] center and full width at half maximum [fwhm] for filter based sensors).
+- public.filtersensor (individual band wavelength [wl] center and full width at half maximum [fwhm] for filter based sensors).

 The key used for linking spectral sensors to a spectrometer is the field _sensoruuid_, where uuid is an abbreviation for _Universally Unique Identifier_.
-A uuid is composed of 36 characters (128-bit).
-The _sensoruuid_ is automatically generated with each sensor registration, The same uuid is also given to the spectrometer carrying the sensor and registered in the memory of the microproessor of that sensor.
+The _sensoruuid_ is automatically generated with each sensor registration, The same uuid is also given to the spectrometer carrying the sensor and registered in the memory of the microprocessor of that sensor.

 ### Illustration of the sensors schema